macnick/filter-challenges/README.md

 4. Click the Load Unpacked button.
 <img src="img/screen5.jpg">

-5. Navigate and select the filter-challenges folder.
+5. Navigate where you saved the project and select the filter-challenges folder.

 <img src="img/screen6.jpg">